randomsecguy/MPTCP-IDP/Readme.txt

 Planned updates:
--Add ability to use a text file as the signature database -Integrate into a proxy to extend benefits to all hosts -Update the prevention methodology from TCP RST to MPTCP specific signaling -Other general improvements and refinements
+-Add ability to use a text file as the signature database -Update the prevention methodology from TCP RST to MPTCP specific signaling -Other general improvements and refinements